andlaurentino/nvim/README.md

 # Hello this is mine custom Nvim

-This project was heavily inspired by the [LazyVim](https://www.lazyvim.org/) distribuition, but I decided to create a new project to customize the plugin as I wanted and learn to more about how to configure the stuff on NeoVim
+This project was heavily inspired by the [LazyVim](https://www.lazyvim.org/) distribuition, but I decided to create a new project to customize the plugin as I wanted and learn more about how to configure the stuff on NeoVim

 ![readme-banner](imgs/readme-banner-v0.5.0.png)